d3sformal/debug-infra-gentests/notes/00-testing-alternatives.md

 TODOs:
 * "reporting framework" injection
+    * solution: linked library, MAJOR ISSUE: `#include` of the library header needed for recompilation to succceed
 * optionaly don't perform syntax/compilation checks? (for large projects)
+    * no idea what exactly was meant by this...
 * clang TOOL vs clang PLUGIN (use tool, recompile vs perfrom changes as a compiler pass)
+    * semi-decided: LLVM IR pass seems better as the current AST modification would perform way too many risky operations
+        * (syntactic) errors when rewriting the AST

 <details>
 <summary>